 We will be providing you with a cell phone free of charge on the first day of the program.
 These cell phones will be able to make U.K. phone calls and texts.
 For a small additional fee, you can go to the Phones 4U in St Andrews (a short walk from the classrooms and your residence hall) and add U.S. call capabilities.
 In addition to the phone, we will give you a list of all of the faculty and staff’s cell phone numbers in the event you need to reach any of us at any time.
 We will be collecting the phones at the end of the program.

 We will be sending you the course materials about a month before we leave for St Andrews.
 We will not charge you for these materials, and you will not need to purchase any textbooks, casebooks, or the like.
-Attached to this email are the course syllabi from last year, so you can get an idea of your daily schedule.
-The schedules will not be the same as last year, these are only for your reference.

 A laptop might be helpful but one is certainly not required.
 You may use the St Andrews library computer facilities, which are very close to our classroom.
 You will, of course, need something to write on and write with.
 If you don’t want to pack your favorite office supplies, they can be purchased in St Andrews.
 There is an office supply store a short walk from our classrooms.

 Before you leave for Scotland, we recommend calling your credit and debit card companies to notify them of your upcoming travel plans.
 Sometimes credit card companies will see a charge coming from out of the country and suspend the card for security reasons because they believe it has been stolen.
 Letting them know about your travel plans ahead of time will avoid this inconvenience.